-Starting from 2021, citizens of all countries outside of the EU that are now allowed to enter Schengen area member states visa-free, will need to apply for an ETIAS.
+Starting from 2022, citizens from all countries outside of the EU that are now allowed to enter Schengen area member states visa-free will need to apply for an ETIAS.

-ETIAS is an electronic travel authorization, similar to the ESTA in the USA, that is meant to be implemented starting from 2021.
+ETIAS an electronic travel authorisation, similar to the ESTA in the USA, that is meant to be implemented starting from 2022.

 Yes, Venezuelan citizens are eligible to apply for the ETIAS.
 To do so, they will need to have an internet connection and meet all the requirements.

 ETIAS visa waiver is valid for business, tourism, medical reasons, and transit.
-Work and study are not allowed when traveling with the ETIAS.
+Work and study are not allowed when travelling using an ETIAS.

 The following are the documents Venezuelans will need to obtain the ETIAS:

-- Passport valid for at least three months from the date of arrival in the Schengen area
+- A passport valid for at least three months from the date of arrival in the Schengen area

-- Credit or debit card to complete the online payment for the ETIAS
+- A credit or debit card to complete the online payment for the ETIAS

-- Valid email address to receive the ETIAS or any important communications
+- A Valid email address to receive the ETIAS or any important communications

 The process of obtaining the ETIAS for Venezuelan citizens is fast and straightforward.
 It will take up to 10 minutes to complete the online application form once all the required documentation has been gathered.

-Before starting their application form, travelers are encouraged to ensure they meet all the requirements for the ETIAS.
+Before starting their application form, travellers are encouraged to ensure they meet all the requirements for the ETIAS.

 Also, to avoid delays or rejection of the ETIAS, applicants should double-check the information provided and make sure it’s accurate and up to date.

-Note: all travelers, including infants, will need to possess an ETIAS.
+Note: all travellers, including infants, will need to possess an ETIAS.
 However, the fee is not applicable to children under the age of 18.

-Only in case the automated process detects any inaccuracies, a manual process will take place.
-This process will be conducted by staff of the ETIAS Central Unit and ETIAS National Units and can take from four days in most cases up to two weeks in some rare cases.
-For this reason, travelers should allow enough time prior to departure for the processing of their application.
+If the automated process detects any inaccuracies, a manual process will take place.
+This procedure will be conducted by staff of the ETIAS Central Unit and ETIAS National Units and can take from four days in most cases up to two weeks in some rare cases.
+For this reason, travellers should allow enough time prior to departure for the processing of their application.

-Note: On top of the online application for the ETIAS, border control will check the travel authorization and still reserves the right to deny entry into the country.
-However, this is something not usual.
+Note: On top of the online application for the ETIAS, border control will check the travel authorisation and still reserves the right to deny entry into the country.
+However, this an unusual occurrence.

-Venezuelan citizens can check the ETIAS news section for additional information and updates regarding the travel authorization.
+Venezuelan citizens can check the ETIAS news section for additional information and updates regarding the travel authorisation.